How-To & Life · Guide · Money & Finance

 How to Plan Roth IRA Contributions

-2026 limit, income phase-outs, backdoor Roth, 5-year rule, and withdrawal flexibility.
+Check 2026 limits, income phase-outs, backdoor Roth, 5-year rule, and withdrawal flexibility free online.
+Understand Roth IRA contributions instantly with no download.

 A Roth IRA is arguably the best tax-advantaged account the US tax code offers to middle-income savers.
 You contribute after-tax dollars; from that point forward, every dollar of growth and every qualified withdrawal is tax-free for life.
 The 2026 contribution limit is $7,500 (or $8,500 if 50+).
 The catch: income phase-outs cap who can contribute directly, contributions must come from earned income, and a 5-year rule affects when earnings become penalty-free.
 This guide covers direct contributions, the backdoor Roth strategy, the 5-year rules, withdrawal flexibility, and how to slot a Roth IRA into the rest of your retirement stack.